neoxygen/neo4j-neogen/README.md

 The library ease the generation of test graphs.
 The [faker](https://github.com/fzaninotto/faker) library is also used to generate random property values.

+You can define your graph model in YAML or in a slightly modified Cypher pattern.

 ## This is in development

-The library is in its early stage, pushed on Github to have feedbacks or requirements for other people using Neo4j with PHP.
+The library is in its early stage and is targetted to be used in developement environment.

-A lot of work is currently done in order to have a start point, so changes are very likely to happen until the 1.0 version is released.
+This library is the heart of the popular [Graphgen web application](http://graphgen.neoxygen.io)

-### Usage
+## Usage

-#### Download the library :
+### Download the library :

 ```bash
 git clone https://github.com/neoxygen/neogen